JonasJurczok/factorio-todo-list/README.md

 The task will be moved to the done list.

 To get it back to the open list, just click on the `Show completed tasks` button and uncheck the checkbox.

+## How to contribute?

+If you want to contribute feel free to create a [pull request](https://github.com/JonasJurczok/factorio-todo-list/pulls) (with new translations for example).

+Otherwise you can [create an issue](https://github.com/JonasJurczok/factorio-todo-list/issue) if you find a bug or have an idea for a feature.

+If you don't have a github account feel free to contact us via mail.
+See the [Mod Homepage](LINK MISSING) for contact details.